Illust.space

 To check that everything is linted correctly and should pass CI:

-We're using Husky and lint-staged to automatically format and lint files during a git commit.
-This should automatically install when you
+We're using and to automatically format and lint files during a git commit.
+This should automatically install when you yarn bootstrap

 , and will run prettier